 - Past hurt/unforgiveness/bitterness/trauma that has been left unprocessed and unreconciled.
 What are some barriers to healing regarding these events?

 If you and your partner are struggling sexually, take some time to write down answers to these statements/questions.
 If you find that it is difficult to talk about this with one another about these things or that the conversation leads to greater conflict, consider setting up an appointment with one of our professional counselors to help mediate the conversation and provide some insight into getting “unstuck” and growing in the area of healthy sexual connection.
 We are here for you and care about your marriage!
+Through strategic steps we can help with marriage counseling.

 *What questions you have?
 Our next post is going to be answering your questions about the benefits of a healthy sexual relationship.
 Private message us on Facebook, or send a confidential email to us to remain anonymous.